ember-learn/guidemaker-ember-template/README.md

 ## Related apps

-Most aspects of the Guides are styled via [ember-styleguide](https://github.com/ember-learn/ember-styleguide),not this repository.
+Most aspects of the Guides are styled via [ember-styleguide](https://github.com/ember-learn/ember-styleguide), not this repository.

 [guidemaker](https://github.com/empress/guidemaker) is what assembles guides content into queryable records.